 The earlier an accurate diagnosis is made, the earlier you and your healthcare provider can evaluate your management options.

 Because ILD isn’t widely known, it can be easy to confuse the warning signs with other diseases.
 That’s why it’s important to educate yourself about the disease so you can recognize early indications of ILD and talk to your healthcare provider.

 The symptoms of ILD—like shortness of breath, a dry hacking cough, and fatigue—are common, which means people often brush them off or think that they are signs of aging.
 Don’t underestimate these common symptoms—they could be signs of something serious, like ILD.

-Push for the right diagnosis
+Continue looking for the right diagnosis

 ILD is relatively rare and not widely known, which is why it's important to find a specialist if you think you could have ILD.
 Pulmonologists commonly diagnose and manage the disease.

-Test Used to Diagnose
+Tests Used to Diagnose

 Interstitial Lung Disease